====================

 Yet of all the scant 3DO games to be playable today, this is one.
 I think that’s partially because of all the actual, visible humans involved.
 Yeah, there’s tons of slop on Steam now, but seeing the faces of the real people that worked on and acted in this game adds a level of intrigue.
 Everyone was like “yeah this is a cool and normal thing to be making.”
 And you can see them.
 There’s tons of dreadful games that have been made largely anonymously.
 Not so here.

 And as I’ve already alluded to, this Definitive Edition is obviously also product of virality, which all things considered is still a very new social concept.
 I think a lot about how people like AVGN, perhaps without intending to, helped form oft-repeated narratives regarding ’80s and ’90s video games.
-Although I’ve not played it myself, I’ve seen some argue vehmently that the negative reputation he helped create for Castlevania II is undeserved.
+Although I’ve not played it myself, I’ve seen some argue vehemently that the negative reputation he helped create for Castlevania II is undeserved.
 Meanwhile, his horrified highlight of this largely forgotten game saw it brought back in fully playable form and with retrospective interviews to boot.

 I don’t really have a point or thesis on that matter, it’s just something I chew on.
 My interest in this game is possibly more of an engagement with my nostalgia for Angry Video Game Nerd than with the history of the medium or curiosity about the 3DO or whatever usual bullshit I would play this sort of thing for.
 And that’s fine!
 There’s nothing wrong with that.
 It just makes me think. :)